jslitzkerttcu/claude-yolo/README.md

 npm link
 ```

-The first time you run `claude-yolo`, you will be presented with a consent prompt explaining the security implications.
+The first time you run `claude-yolo-extended`, you will be presented with a consent prompt explaining the security implications.
 You must explicitly agree to continue.

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/f8e07cf0-6c43-4663-b9e2-f61b1afb4e99" />